de-sh/bhvcpy/README.md

 redis-server &
 docker run --net=host -d -p 8000:8000 bhvcpy:latest
 ```
-5. Visit url provided by django cli and interact with website.
+5. Visit http://localhost:8000 and interact with website.
 This might be empty if redis hasn't been updated by Bhavcopy downloader.
 6. Close docker and redis instances.

 ### Redis schema